Crazy-Waffle-Man/molecular_genetics_research_project/README.md

 | backspace | remove the last letter from the text onscreen |

 # Dependencies
 The file "genetic_repair.py" uses a few packages.
 They are dependencies of pygame zero, which is also used.
 Assuming you have python installed (with pip), run the following code in the terminal: `pip install pgzero`.
 All other dependencies are included.
+If you want to use the java config, install [Java 21.0.6](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html) or higher.